 The fundamental function of the patrol officer is to respond to calls for service, write police reports, suppress criminal activity, and find peaceful resolutions when there is a problem.
 Patrol Teams consist of a Sergeant, a Corporal, and officers.
-There are currently 4 patrol teams (Watch 1, Watch 2, A Team, and B Team).
+There are currently 4 patrol teams (Team 1, Team 2, Team 3 and Team 4).
 Shift rotations are every 6 months.
 There are additional opportunities for patrol officers, and they are encouraged to join specialty teams or positions, such as:

 - SWAT/Hostage Negotiations